 TalkTalk has robust anti-bribery and corruption policies in place.
-These policies remind colleagues of the relevant law governing these issues; set out scenarios and examples to ensure colleagues can identify instances of bribery or corruption and; advise colleagues on how they can ask questions or report concerns; and
+These policies remind colleagues of the relevant law governing these issues; set out scenarios and examples to ensure colleagues can identify instances of bribery or corruption and advise colleagues on how they can ask questions or report concerns.

 The policies include, but are not limited to:

-• Charity donations -whilst TalkTalk does on occasion make charitable donations, our anti-corruption and bribery policy sets out the required approval process to ensure these payments are appropriate and not use to solicit business advantage.
+- Charity donations: whilst TalkTalk does on occasion make charitable donations, our anti-corruption and bribery policy sets out the required approval process to ensure these payments are appropriate and not used to solicit business advantage.
 The anti-corruption and bribery policy offers advice and guidance on how colleagues should ask for advice or report concerns.

 Colleagues can either report concerns to HR or use a confidential reporting helpline if they wish to remain anonymous.
-Call made to this service are regularly reviewed and investigated where appropriate.
-Our anti-corruption and bribery policies are available for colleagues to view on the corporate intranet and are required on a regular basis to ensure they remain fit for purpose.
+Calls made to this service are regularly reviewed and investigated where appropriate.
+Our anti-corruption and bribery policies are available for colleagues to view on the corporate intranet and are updated on a regular basis to ensure they remain fit for purpose.